 in either direction.
 In most cases, it is faster and easier to convert

-prior to processing.
+from UTF-8 to UCS-2 or UCS-4 prior to processing.

-This charset is available in recode
+This charset is available in recode under the name UTF-8.

-Accepted aliases are UTF-2
+Accepted aliases are UTF-2, UTF-FSS, FSS_UTF,

-TF-8
+TF-8 and u8.

 Next: count-characters, Previous: UTF-8, Up: Universal [Contents][Index]

-Another external surface of UCS
+Another external surface of UCS is also variable length, each

 character using either two or four bytes.
 It is usable for the subset

-defined by the first million characters (17 * 2^16) of UCS
+defined by the first million characters (17 * 2^16) of UCS.

 Martin J. Dürst writes (to comp.std.internat, on 1995-03-28):

-is a little bit like former multibyte codes, but quite not so, as both the first and the second 16-bit code clearly show what they are.
+UTF-16is another method that reserves two times 1024 codepoints in Unicode and uses them to index around one million additional characters.UTF-16is a little bit like former multibyte codes, but quite not so, as both the first and the second 16-bit code clearly show what they are.
 The idea is that one million codepoints should be enough for all the rare Chinese ideograms and historical scripts that do not fit into the Base Multilingual Plane of ISO 10646 (with just about 63,000 positions available, now that 2,000 are gone).

-This charset is available in recode
+This charset is available in recode under the name UTF-16.

-Accepted aliases are Unicode
+Accepted aliases are Unicode, TF-16 and u6.

 Next: dump-with-names, Previous: UTF-16, Up: Universal [Contents][Index]